 The C15 features an extra-long USB-C charging cable that stretches a full foot, substantially more than the several inches other USB-C hub makers allocate.
 If you’re concerned at the prospect of a dangling hub, the C15 is for you!
 Just remember to flip the microSD card upsde down before inserting it—it’s an odd quirk that some USB-C hubs suffer from, including this one.

 AmazonBasics USB 3.1 Type C to 3 Port USB Hub with Ethernet (L6LUD001-CS-R)

-The AmazonBasics L6LUD001-CS-R provides three USB 3.1 Type A ports, plus Gigabit ethernet, to your laptop’s existing USB-C port.
-There’s no HDMI or charging inputs; this is merely an incremental step up from the AmazonBasics L6LUD012-CS-R, which forgoes the ethernet capabilities.
+The AmazonBasics L6LUD001-CS-R provides three USB 3.1 Type A ports, plus gigabit ethernet, to your laptop’s existing USB-C port.
+There are no HDMI or charging inputs; this is merely an incremental step up from the AmazonBasics L6LUD012-CS-R, which forgoes the ethernet capabilities.

-This hub is handy for those who don’t have or don’t trust Wi-Fi on the go; the lengthy 14-inch cord adds some flexibility to your desktop layout.
-Otherwise, there’s not much to say; the hub performed comparably to the others we’ve tested, and there weren’t any issues with temperature or power.
+This hub is handy for those who don’t have or don’t trust Wi-Fi on the go.
+The lengthy 14-inch cord adds some flexibility to your desktop layout.
+The hub performed comparably to the others we’ve tested, and there weren’t any issues with temperature or power.